ozyurtf/io-scheduler/README.md

 Before starting, let's first explain the concept of IO operation.

-IO operation is basically the process of moving data from some external devices to the processor (CPU) and from the processor (CPU) to the external devices using some modules (codes) and buffers (temporary storage location in the CPU).
-That's why we can call these external devices as IO devices as well.
+**IO operation** is basically the process of **moving data from some external devices to the processor (CPU)** and **from the processor (CPU) to the external devices** using some **modules (codes)** and **buffers (temporary storage location in the CPU).** That's why we can call these external devices as IO devices as well.

-In other words, IO devices are the components that allow the computer to communicate/interact with the outside environment.
-And CPU interacts with the outside world through this way.
+And IO devices are the components that allow the computer to communicate/interact with the outside environment.
+The CPU interacts with the outside world through this way.

 We can see the illustration of the IO devices below: